Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 Target More Muscle Groups

-As we mentioned earlier, your core includes more than just your abs.
-It also includes your lower back, hips, and pelvic floor muscles.
-And while sit-ups and crunches do target your abs, they don’t do much for the other muscle groups in your core.
+As previously mentioned, your core includes more than just your abs.
+They also include your lower back, hips, and pelvic floor muscles.
+And while sit-ups and crunches target your abs, they don’t do much for the other muscle groups in your core.

 In comparison, standing core exercises are much better at engaging all the muscles in your midsection.
-So if you want to build a strong and well-rounded core, standing exercises are the way to go.
+So, if you want to build a strong and well-rounded core, standing exercises are likely the best way to go.

-On the other hand, standing core exercises don’t compress your discs as much because they don’t involve flexing your spine.
-This makes them a much safer and more effective way to train your core (3).
+However, standing core exercises don’t compress your discs as much as they don’t involve flexing your spine.
+Overall, this makes them a much safer and more effective way to train your core (3).

 See also